rs/rest-layer/README.md

 ## JSONSchema

-An incomplete but stil useful JSONSchema implementation that covers many common use cases for Schema.
+An incomplete but still useful JSONSchema implementation that covers many common use cases for Schema.
 Goal is to try and match the draft-04 spec.
-Patches welcome.
+Patches are welcome.

 ```go
 import "github.com/rs/rest-layer/schema/jsonschema"